No matter what part of the year it is… we’re always looking forward to barbecue season!

 As people cooked the majority of their meals in a fireplace or stone bake oven, it would get hot very quickly during the summertime.

-Cooking outdoors served to keep the main homes cooler… and the smells of coal and firewood out of the main house.
+Outdoor cooking served to keep the main homes cooler… and the smells of coal and firewood out of the main house.

 During the winter… it could continue to be used for cooking or storing ingredients, dishes, and supplies.
 The space was used to can and pickle the harvest that had been brought in.
 Also to preserve food and to dry herbs.